Climate change protesters glue themselves to frame of Constable’s Hay Wain

 “So yes, there is glue on the frame of this painting but there is blood on the hands of our government.”

-A spokesman for the NG said: “The room has been closed to the public and police have been called.
+A spokesman for the NG said the room was closed to the public and police were called.

-“Gallery staff, including members of the conservation team, are also in attendance.”
+They said later: “The painting was removed from the wall to be examined by our conservation team.
+The Hay Wain suffered minor damage to its frame and there was also some disruption to the surface of the varnish on the painting – both of which have now been successfully dealt with.

+“The painting will be rehung in Room 34 ready for when the National Gallery opens at 10am on Tuesday.”

 A Metropolitan Police spokesman said: “At approximately 14.25 on Monday officers were called to a protest taking place inside the National Gallery involving two people.”